- Communicating with the Government of Canada

 Web analytics is the collection, analysis, measurement, and reporting of data about web traffic and visits for purposes of understanding and optimizing web usage.
 Information in digital markers may be used for the purpose of web analytics to remember your online interactions with FINTRAC's website.

-FINTRAC uses a web analytics tool to improve its website.
+FINTRAC uses Google Analytics to improve its website.
 When your computer requests a FINTRAC web page, our institution collects the following types of information for web analytics:

 - the originating IP address